 The UK’s maximum fine for companies that fail to comply with UK GDPR regulations is £17.5 million or 4% of annual global turnover, whichever is highest.

-Who to contact: If you're not sure how best to protect your data, speak with someone who with experience implementing robust security measures, like a data protection specialist.
+Who to contact: If you're not sure how best to protect your data, speak with someone who has experience implementing robust security measures, like a data protection specialist.
 Use them to educate staff on GDPR best practices, too, so everyone is aware of how to protect data.

 Business insurance

 If you employ staff, you are legally obliged to take out employer’s liability insurance.
-Additional insurance to protect customers, brand credibility, and legal defence costs give you peace of mind that you’re covered no matter what happens.
+Additional insurance to protect customers, brand credibility, and legal defence costs gives you peace of mind that you’re covered no matter what happens.

 Who to contact: Business insurance providers or insurance comparison platforms can provide you with advice on which insurance best suits your business type, whether that's through their resource hubs or by speaking directly to an advisor.